Deen TV

 Deen Channel is a privately owned TV channel, owned by Deen Media Holdings (Pty).
 Ltd which was started in 2011 and officially launched in June 2012 initially on Top TV or StarSat as channel 365 on the satellite broadcaster.
 In mid October 2013.
 Deen Channel broadcasts into more than 50 countries in Africa on Star Times.

-The Channel is managed by a Board of Directors of which Faizal Sayed who is also a TV Talk Show Host, was the Chief Executive Officer until he stepped down as Chief Executive in September 2019 following the passing of his mother.
+The channel is managed by a board of directors of which Faizal Sayed, who is also a TV talk show host, was the chief executive officer until he stepped down as chief executive in September 2019 following the death of his mother.